Best secured credit cards of November 2020

 Because of the extra checks lenders require for secured credit card applicants, they do require additional scrutiny by loan officers, and even the best secured cards can take up to four weeks for approval.
 That said, it's worth the wait if you're willing to then put that card to responsible use and work on improving your score.

-We can suggest a few of the best secured credit cards to rebuild your credit:
+We can suggest a few of the best secured credit cards to rebuild your credit in the following categories:

 Why We Like It: The Discover it® Secured offers many benefits similar to those you'd receive with an unsecured card, including the opportunity to earn rewards.

 Bonus Opportunity: Discover will MATCH all the cash back your earn during your first year as a cardholder.
 That means that earning $200 cash back will effectively mean you've earned $400 cash back in that first year.

 Rewards: Cardholders earn 2 percent back at restaurants and gas stations on up to $1,000 spent each quarter; you'll also earn an unlimited 1 percent back on all your other purchases.

 Security Deposit: A deposit of at least $200 is required.
 The amount of your security deposit will determine your credit limit.